-"Many of the baby boomers now are still very athletic, golfing, playing tennis, so to have clear vision, not only for sports, but just for everyday life, and not having to look for your reading glasses all the time, there are these wonderful options that can take that nuisance away and just make life a lot more pleasant."
+"Many of the baby boomers now are still very athletic they're golfing and playing tennis, so to have clear vision, not only for sports, but just for everyday life, and not having to look for your reading glasses all the time, there are these wonderful options to take away the annoyance and make life a lot more pleasant."

-Cataracts are a vision problem that nearly all of us will face as we age.
-If you are concerned that you or someone important to you may have cataracts, call Herzig Eye Institute.
+Cataracts are a vision problem everyone will face if they live long enough.
+If you are concerned you, or someone important to you may have cataracts, call Herzig Eye Institute.

 If you're not a resident of Canada, no problem.
-Herzig Eye Institute is still happy to help you with your vision.
+We are still happy to help you with your vision.
 Simply contact us for a consultation.
 We'll examine your eyes and make a recommendation for the best procedure for you.